Historic Zoning Commission

 2.5-story brick residence with a hipped roof, an exterior of brick veneer, and dormers on front and front and side roof slopes.
 Full-length front porch supported by square columns.

 The primary relevant guideline in the Fort Sanders NC Design Guidelines states that "additions should be made to the side or rear of the building."
 However, dormer additions have been approved in Fort Sanders, both by increasing the size of existing dormers and adding new dormers, along with slight increases to roof pitch.
-The largest new dormer will be located on the rear roof slope, with the new dormers on the front and side roof slopes similar in width to the existing.
-The proposed fiber cement shake siding on the new dormers meets the guidelines.

 4. All repointing and masonry repair should meet the specifications of NPS Brief 2, "Repointing Mortar Joints on Historic Masonry Buildings."
 Painting historic brick masonry with contemporary paint is not advisable.